 Content should include problem-centered connections to life in a context that is meaningful to students.
-See Sections 1006.31(2)(e); 1006.34(2)(b); 1003.42, Florida Statutes.
+See ss.
+1006.31(2), 1006.34(2)(b) and 1003.42, F.S.

-Life connections: Instructional materials should include connections to the student's life situations in order to make the content meaningful.
-Students might be expected to deal with time constraints, consider risks and trade-offs in decision-making, and work with teams.
-Connections may be made to situations of daily home life, careers, vocation, community events and services, and leisure or recreation.
+Life connections: Instructional materials should include connections to the student's life situations to make the content meaningful.
+Students might be expected to deal with time constraints, consider risks and trade-offs in decision-making and work with teams.
+Connections may be made to situations of daily home life, careers, vocation, community events and services and leisure or recreation.

-Interdisciplinary treatment: Instructional materials also should include interdisciplinary connections in order to make content meaningful.
-Examples of situations that connect a variety of subject areas include building projects, playing sports, retrieving information or objects, balancing budgets, creating products, and researching information.
+Interdisciplinary treatment: Instructional materials should include interdisciplinary connections to make content meaningful.
+Examples of situations that connect a variety of subject areas include building projects, playing sports, retrieving information or objects, balancing budgets, creating products and researching information.
 In addition to subject area connections, instructional materials should connect the course or course category to other disciplines.
-Examples of approaches to interdisciplinary connections include: explanations and activities for using skills and knowledge from other academic disciplines; assignments that require students to relate learning from other disciplines rather than to isolate knowledge or skills; the focus on common themes across several subject areas (infusion, parallel, transdisciplinary, or multidisciplinary instruction).
+Examples of approaches to interdisciplinary connections include: explanations and activities for using skills and knowledge from other academic disciplines, assignments that require students to relate learning from other disciplines rather than to isolate knowledge or skills and focus on common themes across several subject areas.

-G. MULTICULTURAL REPRESENTATION
+G. Accurate representation

-Portrayal of gender, ethnicity, age, work situations, and various social groups must include multicultural fairness and advocacy.
-See Sections 1003.42; 1006.31(2)(a); 1006.34(2)(b), Florida Statutes.
+Portrayal of sex, ethnicity, age, work situations and various social groups must include accurate representation.
+See ss.
+1003.42, 1006.31(2)(a) and 1006.34(2)(b), F.S.